How do we increase vitamin D in the winter?

 This isn’t always necessary, therefore we encourage you to discuss with your healthcare provider before deciding to take a vitamin D (or any) supplement.
 It IS nearly impossible to get too much vitamin D from the sun and food sources, it CAN happen from a supplement.
 To avoid this, just ask your doctor to check your blood serum levels of vitamin D. This is a simple blood test.
 Optimal levels are 50-70 ng/ml, and for some levels as high as 70-100 ng/ml are considered optimal.
 Most lab parameters will list a lower level as “good,” but these are not necessarily accurate from a functional standpoint.

-If you aren’t sure where to find a quality vitamin D supplement, visit our (free) online dispensary where you’ll find plenty of options you can trust.
+If you aren’t sure where to find a quality vitamin D supplement, visit our (free) online dispensary where you’ll find plenty of options you can trust, or feel free to contact us.

 *an older version of this article is published at our original website.